Aashish-32/URLShortnerRedis/readme.md

 # URL Shortener

-A simple URL shortening service implemented in Go using the Fiber web framework and Redis for data storage.
+A URL shortening service implemented in Go using the Fiber web framework and Redis for data storage.

 ## Features